iterative/dvc.org/static/docs/use-cases/shared-storage-on-nfs.md

 `cache.protected true` - to make links `read only` so that we you don't corrupt data accidentally present in the workspace.

-Also, let git know about the changes we have done.
+Also, let Git know about the changes we have done.

 ```dvc
 $ git add .dvc .gitignore